sjdavalle/pe-compass/README.md

 # pe-compass
-A Study of the PE Format through the RUST language and Databases.
+An **Empirical Study** of the PE Format through the RUST language and Databases.

 <br />